Introduction

 -

-If the funding source attribute is optional, you may leave it empty.
+If the funding source field remains optional, you may leave it empty.
 However, if any entries are provided, the percentages must still total 100%.

 -